Peggy Bernier: Stage comedian

 Bernier was on stage at the Paramount Theater in June 1929.
 The following week she began rehearsing for a musical show entitled Me For You (later re-titled Heads Up!).
 It had an original musical comedy libretto written by Owen Davis, with lyrics by Richard Rodgers and Lorenz Hart.
 The show played the Alvin Theatre on Broadway after being presented in Detroit, Michigan and Philadelphia, Pennsylvania.
 Bernier was joined in the cast by Jack Whiting, Betty Compton, and Gordon King.
 The producers were Alexander Aarons and Vinton Freedley.
 Heads Up! was about the daughter of a bootlegger.
 Every character in the play appeared to be involved in the moonshine business.

 In January 1931, Bernier replaced Frances Upton in You Said It, which was then trying out in Philadelphia, Pennsylvania.
-The comedy opened in New York at Chanin's 46th Street Theater with Jack Yellen and Lou Holtz (actor) as producers.
+The comedy opened in New York at Chanin's 46th Street Theater with Jack Yellen and Lou Holtz as producers.
 Holtz performed the featured role as the old undergraduate.
 Bernier was among the supporting actors, as were Lyda Roberti and George Haggerty.
 The comedy's libretto was authored by Yellen and Sid Silvers.

-When Children of Divorce (1926) played the Metropolitan Theater, Bernier was in the variety entertainment which accompanied the screening of the Clara Bow and Gary Cooper movie.
+When Children of Divorce (1927) played the Metropolitan Theater, Bernier was in the variety entertainment which accompanied the screening of the Clara Bow and Gary Cooper movie.
 Bernier sang hit songs with Eddie Peabody who presented an exciting jazz divertissement, Piano Mania.
 Bernier and Peabody combined for similar stage shows at other premieres.
 Some of the titles include Way Out West and Opera vs. Jazz In May 1927 Bernier sang "Crazy Words".
 The song mentions Napoleon Bonaparte, Mark Antony, Admiral Perry, and others.

 Movies

-She was in the Hit Parade (1937), a motion picture which starred Frances Langford and Phil Regan.
+She was in The Hit Parade (1937), a motion picture which starred Frances Langford and Phil Regan.
 Bernier played in One On The Aisle (1930) and has an uncredited role in Rebellious Daughters (1938).

 Marriage

-Bernier married Milton Watson, singer who appeared with the Marx Brothers in "Animal Crackers", played opposite Ethel Merman in "Annie Get Your Gun" and was Curly in Oklahoma.
+Bernier married Milton Watson, singer who appeared with the Marx Brothers in Animal Crackers, played opposite Ethel Merman in Annie Get Your Gun and was Curly in Oklahoma.
 Watson was also the featured vocalist in one of Mae West's later reviews.
 Watson was also discovered by Ash when he was studying to become a school teacher in California.